timothyhull/breadpool-champs-app/docs/index.md

 !!! warning "Anti-Cheating Statement"

     All changes to content on this site include date and time stamps to prove the application is complete before the due date.
-You may [click here](https://github.com/timothyhull/breadpool-champs-app/commits/gh-pages "GitHub Changelog") to review the complete change history.(1)
+You may [click here](https://github.com/timothyhull/breadpool-champs-app/commits/gh-pages "GitHub.io Changelog") to review the complete build history for this site, and [click here](https://github.com/timothyhull/breadpool-champs-app/commits "GitHub.com Changelog") to review the complete source code history.(1)
     { .annotate }

     1.  !!! magnifying-glass "Reveal Date and Time Stamp Details"